 Practical Orientation:

-for regenerative movements
+for regenerative movements:

 Practical tools for regenerative movements to make tacit knowledge legible and relational capital measurable.